All Female Kilimanjaro Climb

 You can make an appointment with your doctor to get altitude sickness medication which can be taken as a preventative measure and the team will carry emergency oxygen should you need to be evacuated.
 The trip price includes helicopter evacuation coverage in case you need to descend urgently to safety.

-The $200 deposit will be refunded if we decide to cancel or postpone the trip because it does not reach the minimum number of guests.
-In the event that the trip needs to be postponed for reasons beyond our control after the 30% deposit has been made, any payments made will be put towards a similar itinerary in the future.
+In the event that the trip needs to be postponed for reasons beyond our control, any payments made will be put towards a similar itinerary in the future.

 We care deeply about the wellbeing of our guests and our trip follows all local regulations.
 We require our guests to be fully vaccinated to join the tour so that we ensure the safety of everyone on the trip.